Health Care and the ADA

 Accessible Medical Diagnostic Equipment - ADA National Network This factsheet aims to inform health care providers about the laws and technical criteria that apply to accessible medical diagnostic equipment (MDE), in order to improve accessibility of MDE.

 Accessible Parking - ADA National Network State and local government agencies that offer programs, services, or activities need to make sure that people with disabilities can gain access and participate in these activities.
 Designating accessible parking is considered a top priority because it enables many people with disabilities to “get in the door.”
 See the "Medical Facilities" section of this document for additional accessible parking requirements.

 ADA Checklist For Existing Facilities - New England ADA Center Because the ADA is a civil rights law and not a building code, older facilities are not "grandfathered" and are often required to be accessible to ensure that people with disabilities have an equal opportunity to participate.
-This document outlines accessibility requirements for existing facilities.
-Please note: Some states have additional requirements to assure even greater accessibility.
+This document is based on the 2010 ADA Standards for Accessible Design and outlines accessibility requirements for existing facilities.
+Please note: Some states have additional requirements beyond the ADA Standards to assure even greater accessibility.
 Check with the local building department for guidance.